 Most of the R&D claims that we prepare in this sector relate to the development of modern tech for consumers e.g. Completing hassle-free transactions online or monitoring accounts in real-time to generate automated forecasts.

-It's important to note for R&D to qualify for tax incentives, activities must generate new knowledge or unique solutions.
+It's important to note for R&D to qualify for tax incentives, activities must generate new knowledge and unique solutions which represent a quantum leap ahead of current technology, thereby bridging a gap in capability.
 The outcome of R&D activities can’t be known in advance – conclusions are determined by taking the risk to experiment and test ideas.

 - Developing an automated loan application process using responses to assess credit risk in real time

 - Developing a performance management system for the clean technology sector using live data to track energy generation and storage

 - Developing a platform for equity based crowdfunding of technology startups